What Are The Most Popular IB Subjects in 2025?

 You might end up in the wrong subject.
 Just because thousands of students take Business Management doesn't mean it's right for you.
 If you find it boring, popularity won't make it more interesting.

 Competition can be fierce.
 Popular subjects mean you're competing with loads of other students, both in your school and globally.
-If you're borderline between two subjects, choosing the less popular one might give you more room to shine.
+If you're borderline between two subjects, the less popular option might give you more room to shine.

 You might miss out on unique opportunities.
-Less popular subjects like Film, Psychology (where offered), or Computer Science can make you stand out on university applications.
+Less popular subjects like Film, Psychology, or Computer Science can make you stand out on university applications.

 Teacher attention gets spread thin.
 Popular subjects sometimes have larger classes, meaning less individual attention.
 A small class in a less trendy subject might actually serve you better.